 The STEM Innovation Project is creating partnerships between voluntary and community sector (VCS) organisations in North Tyneside and STEM businesses to develop bespoke volunteering projects with benefits for all involved.
 There are several ways of getting involved in the project:

 As a volunteer

-As a volunteer buddy
+As a STEM Business

-As a project provider
+As a VCS Partner